Pull-Forward and Induced Vaccination Under Time-Limited Mandates: Evidence from a Low-Coercion Mandate: Introduction

-We add to a large literature using econometrics methods to study how vaccine mandates and other public-health interventions affect uptake.
+We add to the literature using econometric methods to study how vaccine mandates and other public-health interventions affect uptake.
 Examples include \cite{Abrevaya2011}, showing that school-entry rules for varicella increased uptake among children, \cite{Chang2016}, providing evidence that state insurance mandates increased infant vaccination rates, and \cite{Carpenter2019} finding that mandating the take-up of tetanus, diphtheria, and pertussis vaccine boosters among middle-schoolers generated sizeable direct and spillover effects.
 For hepatitis A, \cite{Lawler2017} finds that mandates outperform non-binding recommendations.
 These studies focus on the type of vaccine mandates that are generally referred to as ``routine childhood vaccinations''.
 Routine childhood vaccinations are preventive measures that are a long-standing feature of public health systems worldwide and are broadly accepted by the public.
 Instead, COVID-19 vaccine mandates were emergency interventions implemented during a pandemic and in response to a novel fast-spreading virus, with very different social and political reception.

-Hence, COVID-19 triggered a new wave of mandate research. \cite{Gebremariam2025} will investigate their impact on vaccine uptake and other outcomes using cross-country as well as individual-level Australian administrative data.
+COVID-19 triggered a new wave of mandate research.
+In their research protocol, \cite{Gebremariam2025} lay out a plan to investigate the impact of Covid-19 vaccine mandates on vaccine uptake and other outcomes using cross-country as well as individual-level Australian administrative data.
 The extant literature shows that cash-lottery incentives raised first-dose uptake in Ohio \citep{brehm2022} and across U.S. states \citep{BarberWest2022}; proof-of-vaccination (``green-pass'') schemes increased uptake in Canada \citep{Fitzpatrick2023}; college mandates curbed community spread \citep{Acton2024}; and sector-wide requirements affected health-care utilisation and spending \citep{Aslim2024}.
 Dynamic event-study work uncovers heterogeneous mandate impacts over time \citep{Nguyen2024}, while micro-data from Indiana schools highlight large indirect benefits from vaccinated peers \citep{Freedman2023}.